 In this paper, we focus on how to design momentums for gradient methods that suitably reflect the uniform convexity and the weak smoothness information of the energy function.
 Our goal is motivated by~\cite[Figure~3]{OC:2015}; it presents that, for the strongly convex case, a fast gradient method that uses an optimal momentum converges faster than methods using the restarting technique.
 Hoping that this phenomenon may be generalized to the general uniformly convex case, we construct novel momentums that are suitable for general $p$ and $q$.
 The starting point is the universal fast gradient method~\cite{Nesterov:2015} that shows an optimal convergence rate for weakly smooth problems with general $q$.
 Proceeding similarly to~\cite{Nesterov:2013}, we generalize the universal fast gradient method so that it becomes also suitable for strongly convex problems.
 Then, by approximating uniform convexity of the energy function to strong convexity with some tolerance~(cf.~\cite[Theorem~3]{DGN:2013}), we obtain fast gradient methods that perform well for convex optimization problems with general $p$ and $q$.
 Numerical results show that proposed methods has faster convergence rates than state-of-the-art methods such as the universal scheduled restarts~\cite{RD:2020}.
-We also provide theoretical results that proposed methods are optimal up to a logarithmic factor in the sense of Nemirovskii and Nesterov~\cite{NN:1985}.
+We also provide theoretical results that proposed methods are optimal up to a logarithmic factor~\cite{DGN:2013,RD:2020}.

 The rest of this paper is organized as follows.
-We briefly review several existing approaches~\cite{Nesterov:2015,RD:2020} to convex optimization under uniform convexity and weak smoothness assumptions in \cref{Sec:UGM}.
-Fast gradient methods for weakly smooth and strongly convex problems are introduced in \cref{Sec:Strong}, and then they are extended to more general uniformly convex problems in \cref{Sec:Uniform}.
-Numerical results for fast gradient methods introduced in this paper are presented in \cref{Sec:Numerical}.
-We conclude the paper with remarks in \cref{Sec:Conclusion}.
+We briefly review several existing approaches~\cite{Nesterov:2015,RD:2020} to convex optimization under the uniform convexity and weak smoothness assumptions in Section~\ref{Sec:UGM}.
+Fast gradient methods for weakly smooth and strongly convex problems are introduced in Section~\ref{Sec:Strong}, and then they are extended to more general uniformly convex problems in Section~\ref{Sec:Uniform}.
+Numerical results for fast gradient methods introduced in this paper are presented in Section~\ref{Sec:Numerical}.
+We conclude the paper with remarks in Section~\ref{Sec:Conclusion}.